Ignition Funds

 • Demonstrated need.

-• Likelihood that funding will result in traversing a translational gap and/or obtaining pilot data that will result in the submission of a subsequent, larger extramural grant.
+• Likelihood that funding will result in addressing the science of translation or translational research and/or obtaining pilot data that will result in the submission of a subsequent, larger extramural grant.

 • Likelihood that use of the pilot funds will result in a substantially more competitive application when resubmitted for funding.